 Skip to main content

 AgentModule is the contract you implement to define agent behavior.
 It owns everything about how your agent thinks — state initialization, prompt construction, decision logic, and state reduction — but it never runs the loop itself.
-That’s the Engine’s job.
+That is the Engine’s job.

 Generic type parameters